elvisprime/Three-Tier-Web-Application-Architecture-Project/README.md

 * Crate an New API
 <img src="Documents/Images/APIgateway.png" width="600" height="400">

+* Find REST API
+* Select Build
+* Under API details, select New API
 * For API name, enter AimufuaUserRequestAPI
 * For API endpoint type, select Regional
 * Create API

+Next, we'll figure out how our app can be the bridge between our users and the API. in other words, how can users send requests?
+That's where API resources come in!
+## Set Up an API Resource